ErgoAI/.github/profile/README.md

 * [ErgoAI Studio Manual](https://docs.google.com/document/d/1k_zNnvnEeWWuhvM4cn93i3nFi0VxKCdrNEypYtzhKEY/):
   Explains how to use the graphical UI and the Integrated Development Environment (IDE).
 The IDE includes an interactive editor, explanation, and query windows, with navigation and debugging tools.

-* [ErgoAI Reasoner User's Manual]: Comprehensive reference manual including Ergo language syntax, reasoning engine, debugging tools and more.
+* [ErgoAI Reasoner User's Manual](https://drive.google.com/file/d/1UzI2bV7DwSOWvmZBKZY-bhyEvbZVmCt-/view?usp=share_link): Comprehensive reference manual including Ergo language syntax, reasoning engine, debugging tools and more.
 For more experienced developers.
 General understanding of Prolog is a plus.

-* [Guide to ErgoAI Packages]: Covers connectors from Ergo to other non-Ergo information sources and systems such as Java, SQL SPARQL, RDF/OWL, tabular data, XML, JSON, and more.
+* [Guide to ErgoAI Packages](https://drive.google.com/file/d/1SiIqWk5p6g15r-4pdtjI3b_sqCDFK1x4/view?usp=sharing): Covers connectors from Ergo to other non-Ergo information sources and systems such as Java, SQL SPARQL, RDF/OWL, tabular data, XML, JSON, and more.

 ### FAQ and User's Forum